skip navigation

 still

-Also see: Adverbs for Time (summary of tenses)
+Also see Adverbs for Time (summary of tenses).

 Practice 1

-1. Select the word from each menu that best completes the sentence.
-Make sure the verb tense agrees with the adverb.
+1. Select the response from the list that best completes the sentence.

 1.